psaunderualberta/cmput644project/README.md

 ## Training Models
 Training of models takes place in the `train_model.py` directory.
 If one wishes to only train models on their most recent genetic algorithm output, then they should change line `271` in `train_model.py` to set `paths = ["local"].
 As is, models will be trained for all experiments, which will take several hours.
 Training the models with the small dataset should take no more than 10 minutes, and likely far less.

+Evaluating the baseline model (one without any synthesized features) can be done by setting `USE_HEURISTIC = False` on line 277.
+To use the synthesized features, set `USE_HEURISTIC = True`.

 ## Generating plots
 Scripts to generate plots are found within `plot.py`.
 This is by far the messiest python file I wrote within this repository, as there is a lot of experimentation that went into its design.
 The function within should be somewhat self-explanatory, or at least what must be changed to get the scripts running.
 All plots are placed within the `./plots/` folder.
 To change the type of plot, go into `plot.py` and comment/uncomment the specific plotting function you wish to run, before executing the script as `python plot.py`.